minkaotic/front-end-notes/notes/Accessibility.md

 Checkout forms tend to have a huge abandonment rate, and whilst some of this may be due to users not wanting to commit to a transaction, [studies by the Baymard Institute](https://baymard.com/lists/cart-abandonment-rate) have found that a significant proportion of abandonments are due to problems with checkout form usability.

 ### Principles of an accessible form
-- *Avoid unnecessary questions* (common one: asking for people's telephone number)
+- *Avoid unnecessary questions* (common one: asking for people's telephone number - this should be optional, with a way for the user to specify an alternative ways of being contacted)
 - *Minimize questions per screen* - benefits: faster loading; screenreaders can jump straight to the relevant information; correcting errors is easier with a limited set of fields; the presentation simplification reduces cognitive load - which benefits all users but especially those with cognitive disabilities
 - When 'chunking' a form (breaking it into steps), *provide context clues* - e.g. remind users of the purpose of the form, clearly label current step, how many tasks have been completed/how many remain
 - *Group related questions* (both visually and via screen-reader accessible HTML) - especially important when multiple sets of questions need to stay on the same screen / cannot be 'chunked' into separate steps
 - *Use clear input labels* - using just placeholder text is not good enough, as it disappears once the user starts typing, and can cause users to lose track of which field they were filling out
-- *Make focus indicators obvious* to help users who are unable to use a mouse
+- *Make focus indicators obvious* (via additional styles against the `:focus` pseudo class) to help users who are unable to use a mouse, and ensure the entire form can be navigated by keyboard
 - *Help users spot and correct errors* through easily understandable error messaging and highlighting of issues

 ### HTML recommendations
-- Use fieldsets to group related questions in a form.
+- Use `<fieldset>`s to group related questions in a form.
   - fieldsets must have a legend
   - fieldsets should not be nested within each other
 - The `for` attribute of a `<label>` needs to match the `id` attribute of the `<input>` in order to properly associate the two.
 This also increases the area that can be interacted with, meeting the WCAG's call for generous target sizes.
   - *what is `name` used for?*
--
+- Use pre-defined input `type` attributes where appropriate, e.g. `type="email"` or `type="tel"`
+- `placeholder`s can cause colour contrast issues (two light and they will be hard to see, too dark and they will look like filled in text).
+Consider using input masks instead to suggest how a field's content should be formatted.

+### Textual guidance for users
+- Be as clear as possible in your label text, i.e. *Your Email Address* rather than just *Email*, to help users with cognitive impairments
+- Clearly mark required fields with textual hints
+- Consider adding information alongside an input clarifying why this data is collected, i.e. `<p class="hint">Receipt will be sent to this address.</p>`
+- In a multi-step (multi-page) form, clearly reflect the progression pathway in the submit button text, i.e. "Continue to Billing Details" rather than just "Continue" or "Submit"

 Sources:
 - (add them here)